-You can use the standard Copy and Paste commands with any modifiable attribute of a variable, module, or function.

-Pasting data from a spreadsheet

-To paste tabular data from a spreadsheet into an Analytica table:

-- 1. Select a group of cells in a spreadsheet. - 2.
-Select Copy from that program's Edit menu (Control+c), to copy the data to the clipboard. - 3.
-Bring the Analytica model to the front and open the Edit Table window you want to paste the data into. - 4.
-Select a top-left cell or the same number of cells that you originally copied. - 5.
-Select Paste from the Edit menu (Control+v).

-When copying a row of data from a spreadsheet into a one-dimensional table, transpose the data first so that you are copying it as a column of cells, not a row of cells.

-Pasting data from another program

-To paste data from a program other than a spreadsheet:

-- Use tab characters to separate items, and return characters to separate lines. - Use numbers in floating point or exponential format.
-You can use the suffixes that Analytica recognizes (including K, M, and m; see character suffixes (page 132) for a comprehensive list).
+module, or function.
+Pasting data from a To paste tabular data from a spreadsheet into an Analytica table: spreadsheet 1.
+Select a group of cells in a spreadsheet.
+2. Select Copy from that program's Edit menu (Control+c), to copy the data to the clipboard.
+3. Bring the Analytica model to the front and open the Edit Table window you want to paste the data into.
+4. Select a top-left cell or the same number of cells that you originally copied.
+5. Select Paste from the Edit menu (Control+v). Тір When copying a row of data from a spreadsheet into a one-dimensional table, transpose the data first so that you are copying it as a column of cells, not a row of cells.
+Pasting data from To paste data from a program other than a spreadsheet: another program Use tab characters to separate items, and return characters to separate lines.
+Use numbers in floating point or exponential format.
+You can use the suffixes that Analytica recognizes (including K, M, and m; see character suffixes (page 128) for a comprehensive list).
 Dollar signs (\$) and commas (thousands separators) are not permitted.

-Copying a diagram

-To copy an influence diagram, including the objects represented by the nodes:

-- Select the group of nodes you wish to copy. - 2.
-Select Copy from the Edit menu (Control+c).
+Copying a diagram To copy an influence diagram, including the objects represented by the nodes: 1.
+Select the group of nodes you wish to copy.
+2. Select Copy from the Edit menu (Control+c).
 The objects that the nodes represent, as well as a picture of the selected nodes with all of the relevant arrows between the selected nodes, are copied to the clipboard.
 To copy an entire Influence Diagram window, select Copy Diagram from the Edit menu.
 The entire influence diagram is copied as a picture representation without copying the objects that the nodes represent.

-Exporting to an image file

-To export an influence diagram to an image file, with the diagram showing select Export from the File menu.
+Exporting to an image file To export an influence diagram to an image file, with the diagram showing select Export from the File menu.
 From the Save dialog, select the desired format (e.g., EMF, PNG, JPEG).
 An image of the full diagram is stored (not just the selected nodes).

-Copying an edit table or result table

-To copy data from an edit table or result table:

-- 1. Open the window containing the table. - 2.
-Select cells and choose Copy from the Edit menu (Control+c).
+Copying an edit table To copy data from an edit table or result table: or result table 1.
+Open the window containing the table.
+2. Select cells and choose Copy from the Edit menu (Control+c).
 To copy all the elements of a table in addition to the index elements, select Copy Table from the Edit menu.
-The entire multidimensional array is copied as a graphic and as a list of two-dimensional tables in a special text format (see "Edit table data import/export format" on page 300).

-Copying a result graph

-To copy a result graph:

-- 1. Open the Result window containing the graph. - 2.
-Select Copy from the Edit menu (Control+c) to copy an image representation of the graph to the clipboard.

-Exporting a result graph to an image file

-To export a result graph:

-- 1. Open the Result window containing the graph. - Select Export from the File menu and select the desired image file format (e.g., EMF, PNG, JPEG).
+The entire multidimensional array is copied as a graphic and as a list of two-dimensional tables in a special text format (see "Edit table data import/export format" on page 312).
+Copying a result graph To copy a result graph: 1.
+Open the Result window containing the graph.
+2. Select Copy from the Edit menu (Control+c) to copy an image representation of the graph to the clipboard.
+Exporting a result graph to an image file To export a result graph: to an image file 1.
+Open the Result window containing the graph.
+2. Select Export from the File menu and select the desired image file format (e.g., EMF, PNG, JPEG).

+You can use the standard Copy and Paste commands with any modifiable attribute of a variable, same changes in the other application.
+For example, by linking an array in Analytica to a table in a Microsoft Excel spreadsheet, any change to the array in the Analytica model is automatically reflected in the spreadsheet.